We all do it. Most of us are guilty of procrastinating. And we all have times when we wish to stop procrastinating and putting things off.

 A big reason why we procrastinate is because of fear.

 Fear keeps us playing small and it stops us from showing up.

 We are afraid that we will fail.
 We are afraid that others will judge us.

 We suffer from imposter syndrome – fearing that people will find out we are frauds.
 And ultimately we are afraid that we are not good enough.

 We are afraid that we will be successful.
 Ridiculous statement?
 Nope.
 Why else do we sabotage ourselves?

 Our fear shows up in the little things we don’t do, and the choices we make when we procrastinate on doing the things that can make a difference in our wellbeing, our relationships, our health and ultimately in our lives.

 Speaking as a recovering perfectionist here, this totally sucks.
 A perfectionist is one of the BIGGEST procrastinators ever.
-Because perfectionists will rather avoid doing a task than to do it imperfectly.
+Because perfectionists would rather avoid doing a task than do it imperfectly.

 Being a perfectionist is a huge waste of time.